 KiCad is a mature EDA software tool under active development by a team of developers and a vibrant user group.
 KiCad team counts three main developers and a dozen of regular contributors.

-KiCad includes a project manager and four main independent software tools:
+KiCad includes a project manager and three main independent software tools:

 Eeschema, schematic editor.